Code7R/parallel-minterpolate/README.md

 👆 Split the video `input.mp4` into `5` roughly equal chunks, apply the minterpolate filter to them, and join them back together.

+If the --split parameter is omited, the visible CPU core count is used to determine the number of threads.

 ```bash
 py parallel-minterpolate.py input.mp4 --split 5 --shutdown
 ```